UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_pelle.md

     > In the 'Create new proposal for UPPMAX local' menu, fill in a title and click on 'Create new proposal'

-You have just created an UPPMAX local compute project!

 ???- question "How does that look like?"

     ![An UPPMAX local compute project](./img/proposal_details_uppmax_jan2026.png)